-Depress the switch to activate the flashers.
-When activated, all directional turn signals will flash on and off to warn oncoming traffic of an emergency.
-Push the switch a second time to turn off the flashers.
+Press the switch to turn on the Hazard Warning flashers.
+When the Hazard Warning flasher switch is activated, all directional turn signals will flash on and off to warn oncoming traffic of an emergency.

+Press the switch a second time to turn off flashers.